 As you can see, there is no way to predict how much your new roof will cost without evaluating the structure in person.
 However, we believe in fair and honest pricing so we have created a list of details to look out for when requesting quotes from metal roofing contractors.

-With todays satellite technology it is true that an estimate could be done virtually.
-However there are many things about a home that need to be considered when giving a fair price.
-Unless an estimator visits your home he will never be able to assess the true cost of specific features your home may have such as sky lights, dormers, bay windows, etc. At-home estimates also allow the estimator to review any structural damages or issues that may need attention before installing your new roofing system.
+With today’s satellite technology, it is true that an estimate for roofing services could be performed virtually.
+However, there are many things about a home that need to be considered when giving a fair price.
+Unless an estimator visits your home, he will never be able to assess the true cost of working with the unique features of the structure such as sky lights, dormers, bay windows, etc. At-home estimates also allow the estimator to review any structural damages or issues that may need attention before installing your new roofing system.

-If a salesman is offering discounts for immediate signing you should definitely look into another company.
-If they are willing to shave off thousands of dollars without shaving off any work, where is that money truly being saved?
+If a salesman is offering discounts for immediate signing, you should definitely look into hiring another company.
+If they are willing to shave off thousands of dollars without shaving off any work hours or materials, how is that money truly being saved?
 These kinds of “discounts” are key indicators that a company may be trying to take advantage of you.
 Be sure to ask about the policies associated with any discounts and how they impact the total cost before, during, and after installation.

-If you are told that your current roof system needs to be torn off it very well may be true.
-However if a company requires you to tear your current roof of before instillation, you should be careful.
+If you are told that your current roofing system needs to be torn off, it very well may be true.
+However, if a company requires you to tear your current roof off before installation, you should be careful.
 It is possible to install the new roof over a layer of shingles, but an assessment is required to be sure.
 We utilize satellite technology to provide a ballpark quote for your new roof before conducting on-site evaluations to determine a more specified cost.
-If your current roof won’t pose any problems or a company requires it for warranty, a tear off is just an added cost to you and an increased profit for your contractor.
+If your current roof won’t cause any problems, or a company requires it for warranty, a tear off is just an added cost to you and an increased profit for your contractor.